scryner/kapy/README.md

 $ CLIENT_ID={YOUR_CLIENT_ID} CLIENT_SECRET={YOUR_SECRET} cargo build
 ```

-The Google Drive API has a strict authorization process since it accesses users' sensitive information.
-This application was originally created for my personal use, and it is difficult to comply with the strict authorization process.
-If necessary, you should refer to the following document to generate Google OAuth 2.0 credentials:
+The Google Drive API has a strict application approval process since it can access users' sensitive information.
+This application was originally created for my personal use, and it is difficult to comply with Google's strict approval process.
+You should refer to the following document to generate your own Google OAuth 2.0 credentials:

 https://developers.google.com/identity/protocols/oauth2/native-app